-- »WSOP Stages Gavin Smith Memorial Tournament
+- »WSOP Hosts Gavin Smith Memorial Tournament

-WSOP Stages Gavin Smith Memorial Tournament
+WSOP Hosts Gavin Smith Memorial Tournament

 The World Series of Poker plans to honor departed poker pro Gavin Smith with a charity tournament on May 28.
 The Gavin Smith Memorial Tournament begins on Tuesday, May 28 at 6pm.
 50% of the proceeds from entry fees and re-entry fees go to the Gavin Smith Trust.